 Background: The study of experimental models of myocardial infarction (MI) is necessary for the development of innovative methods of treatment of this disease.
-The aim of this study is to conduct a comparative analysis of the effect of myocardial infarction on the contractility of the isolated rat heart at different stages of MI.
+The aim of this study is to conduct a comparative analysis of the

 Materials and Methods: The experiments were performed ex vivo on isolated hearts of intact and rats with a model of MI after 1 day, 54 days and 120 days after the simulation.
 MI was performed according to the classical technique - ligation of the anterior branch of the left coronary artery.
 The contractile activity was studied on the Langendorff System.
 The data were statistically processed using Student's t-test.